NoMercy-Entertainment/NoMercyMusicPlayer/README.md

 ## 🏢 About NoMercy Entertainment

-NoMercy Entertainment is pioneering the future of digital media technology.
-Our open-source tools empower developers to create exceptional audio and video experiences.
+NoMercy Entertainment builds open-source media tools that give developers full control over their audio and video.

 ### Our Ecosystem